I was fairly uneasy before creating these cat drawings because I wasn't sure that I was going to be able to manage a credible likeness.

 Considering I didn't think I could achieve any real resemblance, initially I was fairly satisfied with this cat drawing.

-Here is an outline of a cat stretching, which is a very simple sketch.
+Here is an outline of a cat stretching and it's a very simple sketch.
+If I can draw it freehand, so can you!

 I used a mechanical pencil with a 2B lead for all of these cat drawings.